Altai-Sayan region

 The Altai-Sayan region is an area of Inner Asia proximate to the Altai Mountains and the Sayan Mountains, near to where Russia, China, Mongolia and Kazakhstan come together.
 This region is one of the world centers of temperate plant diversity.
 Its biological, landscape, historical, cultural and religious diversity is unique.
 3,726 species of vascular plants are registered in the region including 700 threatened or rare species, 317 of which are endemic; fauna consists of 680 species, 6% of which are endemic.
 Its ecosystem is comparatively unchanged since the last ice age, and it is the host of endangered species that include the saiga, nerpa, and snow leopard.
 It is the focus of ongoing international and regional environmental conservation initiatives.

-The area is also culturally diverse, with four language groups (Russian, Mongolian, Sinitic and Turkic, formerly Samoyedic and Yeniseian as well) and more than 20 indigenous ethnic groups practicing traditional land use systems.
+The area is culturally diverse, with four extant language groups (Mongolic, Turkic, Sinitic and Slavic, and formerly Samoyedic and Yeniseian), and more than 20 indigenous ethnic groups practicing traditional land use systems.
 There are also a variety of religions including Christianity, Islam, Buddhism, Tengrism and Shamanism.
 The region covers more than one million square kilometers, and has a population of between 5 and 6 million inhabitants.